hirememorey/election_game/README.md

 - **`NETWORK_ACTION_DESIGN.md`**: Design for merging Network and Form Alliance actions
 - **`DEPLOYMENT.md`**: Deployment instructions for various platforms
 - **`SIMPLIFIED_UI_IMPLEMENTATION.md`**: Phase-based UI redesign with identity display system
+- **`PHYSICAL_GAME_SPEC.md`**: **NEW** - Rulebook and manufacturing specifications for a physical board game version.

 ## 🎯 Recent Major Improvements

+### 🤫 Secret Commitment Legislation System (COMPLETED)
+The previous "Gambling-Style" legislation system has been **successfully replaced** with a more strategic and interactive **Secret Commitment System**.
+This elevates the game from a resource management puzzle to a high-stakes game of political poker.
+- **Secret Contributions**: Players no longer commit PC publicly.
+All contributions to support or oppose legislation are made secretly.
+- **Bluffing & Betrayal**: Publicly promise support while secretly opposing a bill, or bluff about the amount of your contribution to force other players to spend their resources.
+- **Dramatic Reveals**: At the end of a term, all secret contributions are revealed simultaneously, leading to dramatic moments of truth.
+- **Strategic Depth**: Success now depends on your ability to read your opponents and manage their trust, not just on the size of your treasury.
+- **Implementation**: Backend stores secret commitments separately, frontend provides clear confirmation messages to acting players while other players see generic notifications.
+- **Testing**: Comprehensive test coverage validates all secret commitment scenarios

+### 🧪 Automated Frontend Testing (COMPLETED)
+- **Playwright Integration**: Comprehensive automated testing using Playwright
+- **Full Game Flow Validation**: Tests complete game flow from creation to term transitions
+- **Cross-Browser Compatibility**: Tests pass on Chromium, Firefox, and WebKit
+- **Stuck Prevention**: Ensures game never gets stuck when players have no valid actions
+- **Secret Commitment Validation**: Tests verify secret commitment mechanics work correctly
+- **Error Handling**: Validates proper error messages for invalid actions
+- **Performance**: All tests complete in under 6 seconds per browser

 ### 📜 Sponsor Support Enhancement (Latest)
 - **Sponsor Agency**: Players who sponsor legislation can now commit additional PC to their own legislation throughout the rounds